-The Program Committee welcomes papers that present new concepts, analyses and methodologies addressing the following themes in air traffic operations:
+The Program Committee welcomes papers that present new concepts, analyses and methodologies addressing the following themes in air traffic operations.
+We are also soliciting papers that describe innovative concepts and emerging technologies, typically ones for which mature evaluation/analysis results are not yet available.